JonathanXiang/cse15l-lab-reports/labReport3.md

 ![](find-empty.png)

 The image above shows the `find` command executing with the `-empty` option.
-I created a new empty file called "New Text Document" to show that
+I created a new empty file called "New Text Document" and a new empty directory called "New Folder" to show that